synthet1c-info/One_liner_DB/README.md

 A copy and past notepad clickScript python tool to try and group and keep track of useful one liners with copy and paste functionality.

+Code is still a work in progress and there may be some issues or errors.

 ## Usage
 ----